a-b-street/abstreet/book/src/howto/new_city.md

     [the instructions](../dev/index.md#building-map-data).
 You'll need Rust,
     osmconvert, gdal, etc.

-2. Create a new directory: `mkdir -p data/input/your_city/polygons`
+2. Create a new directory: `mkdir importer/config/your_city`

 3. Use [geojson.io](http://geojson.io/) or
     [geoman.io](https://geoman.io/geojson-editor) to draw a boundary around the region you want to simulate and save the geojson locally.

+4. Use
-4. Use `cargo run --bin geojson_to_osmosis < boundary.geojson > clipping.poly`
+    `cargo run --bin geojson_to_osmosis < boundary.geojson > importer/config/your_city/region_name.poly`
     to convert that geojson to the
     [Osmosis format](https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format)
     required by osmconvert.

 5. Create a new module in `importer/src/` for your city, copying `importer/src/tel_aviv.rs` as a guide.
 Edit that file in the obvious way.
     The main thing you'll need is a .osm or .osm.pbf file to download that contains your city.
 The clipping polygon will be applied to that.

 6. Update `importer/src/main.rs` to reference your new module, following `tel_aviv` as an example.